 Tried this recipe?
 Give it a star rating below!

 Keto Sugar Free Oatmeal Cookiesfrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.

 - Preheat the oven to 350F / 180C electric or 320F / 160C fan and line a baking tray with greaseproof paper.

 - Using a sharp knife, chop ½ cup / 50g sliced almonds and the coconut flakes to resemble the size of oats.
 Option to use a food processor and pulse if you prefer.

 - Mix all the dry ingredients together in a mixing bowl (almond flour, erythritol, xanthan gum, baking powder, salt, chopped flaked almonds and coconut.
 Stir to combine.

-- Add the melted butter and egg and mix to form a dough.
+- Add the melted butter, vanilla and egg and mix to form a dough.

 - Roll the mix into 9 balls.

 - Chop the remaining ¼ cup of almonds.